-CEMBUREAU has taken note of the vote that took place in the European Parliament on 15 February, welcoming its decision not to deliberately discriminate between sectors and to apply a fact-based approach to policymaking.
-In our view, the proposals adopted by MEPs go some way to developing an EU-ETSi which combines the goals of making Europe’s industry more CO2 efficient, whilst at the same time maintaining its competitiveness.
+Brussels 15 February 2017 - CEMBUREAU has taken note of the vote that took place in the European Parliament today, welcoming its decision not to deliberately discriminate between sectors and to apply a fact-based approach to policymaking.
+In our view, the proposals adopted by MEPs go some way to developing an EU-ETS which combines the goals of making Europe’s industry more CO2 efficient, whilst at the same time maintaining its competitiveness.
 The cement industry welcomes, in particular:

 - A benchmark which is based on real data with a minimum reduction of 0.25%.

 - The inclusion of a 5% flexible reserve in relation to the allowances available for free and those designated for auctioning.